Rugby union: Half-backs

-The half-backs consist of two positions, the scrum-half and the fly-half also known in the Southern Hemisphere as, half-back and first five-eighth respectively.
+The half-backs consist of two positions, the scrum-half and the fly-half, also known in the Southern Hemisphere as half-back and first five-eighth respectively.
 The fly-half is crucial to a team's game plan, orchestrating the team's performance.
 They are usually the first to receive the ball from the scrum-half following a breakdown, lineout, or scrum, and need to be decisive with what actions to take and be effective at communicating with the outside backs.
 Many fly-halves are also their team's goal kickers.
 The scrum-half is the link between the forwards and the backs.
 They receive the ball from the lineout and remove the ball from the back of the scrum, usually passing it to the fly-half.
 They also feed the scrum and sometimes have to act as a fourth loose forward.

 Three-quarters

-There are four three quarter positions: two centres (inside and outside) and two wings (left and right), the inside centre is commonly referred to as the second five-eighth in the Southern Hemisphere.
+There are four three quarter positions: two centres (inside and outside) and two wings (left and right).
+In the Southern Hemisphere, the inside centre is commonly referred to as the second five-eighth, while the outside centre is simply known as the centre.
 The centres will attempt to tackle attacking players; whilst in attack, they should employ speed and strength to breach opposition defences.
 The wings are generally positioned on the outside of the backline.
 Their primary function is to finish off moves and score tries.
 Wings are usually the fastest players in the team and are elusive runners who use their speed to avoid tackles.